reinbach/go-dashboard/README.md

 ## Contribute

+### Setup Dev Environment

+You need to install the relevant modules;

+    $ bower install
+    $ npm install

+### Developing

-When developing run the following in a terminal;
+Then when developing run `gulp` in a terminal;

     $ gulp

-And the relevant `dist` files will be created as you develop.
+And the relevant `dist` files will be created as you make changes to the js/css files.

 ## License